 Religious Ties between Taiwan and Southeast Asia

 This brief will begin with a description of the new forms of religious ties and of the trends behind them.
 It then offers a case study of the Buddhist Tzu Chi Foundation to illustrate two distinct models of forming religious ties—post-disaster construction and social capital.
 The brief concludes by examining the policy implications of each model.
+This brief is part of the series “Re-examining Critical Links between Taiwan and Southeast Asia: The New Southbound Policy in the Tsai Era.”

 Almost all the large-scale religious organizations headquartered in Taiwan, such as the Tzu Chi Foundation and Fo Guang Shan, have branches in Southeast Asia and maintain regular communication and visits.
 These religious ties have given rise to regional and transnational networks that are part of a global network that goes beyond the countries with which Taiwan has formal diplomatic ties.
 Such trust networks are active in local civic engagement in the region and have even facilitated the transnational delivery of disaster relief.
 They thus can be a model for expanding Taiwan’s relations with Southeast Asia through people-to-people communication and cultural exchange and can help build Taiwan’s reputation in the region as a soft power.
 This brief will begin with a description of the new forms of religious ties and of the trends behind them.
 It then offers a case study of the Buddhist Tzu Chi Foundation to illustrate two distinct models of forming religious ties—post-disaster construction and social capital.
 The brief concludes by examining the policy implications of each model.